The Nominating Committee is comprised of the chair and no less than six members who represent different regions of the world.

-The volunteer members of the boards and committees are central to their effective functioning.
-Volunteers contribute mainly through active participation in meetings, task forces, and working groups, and are committed to acting in the public interest (see Expectations for Volunteers for more information)
+The volunteer members of the independent standard-setting boards and IFAC committees are central to their effective functioning.
+Volunteers contribute mainly through active participation in meetings, task forces, and working groups, and are committed to acting in the public interest (see Expectations for Volunteers for more information).